September 13, 2024

 Process Structure in Manufacturing

 Important Point.
-A new line is suggested
+A new line is suggested.
+For a line in the chapter, I suggested a new line.

 The manufacturing manager has four process choices, which form a continuum, to choose from: (1) job process, (2) batch process, (3) line process, and (4) continuous-flow process (Krajewski et al).